araichev/pyclub/README.rst

 Homework 2
 ===========
-| Theme: Pandas and GTFS
+Theme: Pandas and GTFS
-| Due: 2016-11-15

 1. In your PyClub virtual environment install `Pandas <http://pandas.pydata.org/>`_.
 Complete the Pandas tutorial `here <synesthesiam.com/posts/an-introduction-to-pandas.html>`_, ignoring the first installation step, which you already did.
 The tutorial uses an older version of Pandas than yours, so some function APIs might have changed.
 If you encounter errors, check the `Pandas documentation <http://pandas.pydata.org/pandas-docs/stable/>`_ for the current correct usage.

-2. Read the `Wikipedia page on GTFS <https://en.wikipedia.org/wiki/GTFS>`_.
+2. Read the `Wikipedia page on GTFS <https://en.wikipedia.org/wiki/GTFS>`_, and for more information see the `GTFS reference <https://developers.google.com/transit/gtfs/>`_.

 3. Download a cleaned version of Auckland's latest GTFS feed from ``data/homework_02``.
 Working in a Jupyter notebook, complete the following function and test it.